jadecobra/python_tdd_exercises/source/AssertionError.rst

 * :doc:`True <data_structures_booleans>` is not :doc:`None <data_structures_none>`
 * :doc:`False <data_structures_booleans>` is not :doc:`None <data_structures_none>`

 I could sum up the above statements this way - in python :doc:`True <data_structures_booleans>`, :doc:`False <data_structures_booleans>` and :doc:`None <data_structures_none>` are different.
-My understanding of these differences helps me shows how python behaves and give a foundation of predictable expectations of the language.
+My understanding of these differences helps me know how python behaves and gives a foundation of predictable expectations of the language.

 ----